 which ripped when coming off.
 This is why the back of the

 box is featured here and not the front.

 On the top left are two cookiee boxes which are still sealed and unopened.
 The one of the right is mentioned in my Amusing Anecdotes section above.

 Off to the right is something a bit odd (and partially obscured), a Batman audio tape deck.
 Sure, I wanna stick a tape in the back of Batman's head!

 Seriously, how cool are those boxed action figures at the top!
 They're listed as exclusive which means there will be millions of them.

-Believe it or not, the conical shaped Batman Forever thing on the left is actually an inverted popcorn container.
-Don't ask me how you're supposed to stand it up.
+Believe it or not, the conical shaped Batman Forever thing on the top left is actually an inverted popcorn container.
+Don't ask me how you're supposed to stand it up when it's full.

 display is only temporary as I need to get a new cabinet

 The steering wheel cover on the bottom middle was the very first thing I ever bought on eBay and it arrived in a pizza box.
 I was so rapt to get it because even though I had long since stopped collecting it was something I just HAD to have.
 Since then I've bought one or two more items from eBay (one is the barely visible tray table in the middle) but now I deliberately don't go to the Batman section on eBay anymore.

 Not all collecting stories have a happy ending.
 The large Batman Returns figure on the right was part of a REALLY big cinema display stand.
 It was given to me as a gift that I really appreciated but it was just too large to keep let alone setup.
 After lugging it around for over 10 years the day came when it had to get the flick because it just wasn't practical to hang onto, alas this is the only part I kept.